madruk20/HA-Custom-Tools/README.md

 ### 3. Tool & Device Management
 * **Tool Blacklists:** Select any native or custom tools you want to strictly hide from the AI.
 * **Injection Limits & Thresholds:** Fine-tune the cosine similarity thresholds.
-This dictates how confident the vector search must be before injecting a tool or memory into the prompt.
+This dictates how confident the vector search must be before injecting a tool into the prompt.
 * **Clear Semantic Cache:** A toggle to instantly wipe the saved RAM/disk cache if the AI learns a bad tool routine.
 * **Dynamic Device Control:** Expose devices based on specific rooms or just the room the request is made.

 ### 4. Vector Database & Embeddings
-* **Embed Backend & Model:** Select the embedding model used to map user queries (e.g., `qwen-embed` or `nomic-embed-text`).
-* **Qdrant URL:** The address of your local Qdrant vector database used for storing tool schemas and personal memory facts.
+* **Enable Memory Injection:** Toggle to inject collection memories from the vector database.
+* **Qdrant Collections:** Select which collections you want to pull memories from.
+* **Memory Injection Limit:** How many memories to inject into the prompt.
+* **Semantic Threshold:** Set the threshold of the memory to be considered relevant.

 ---